Mega-Fi/megafi-docs/docs/clm/performance-tracking.md

 # Performance Tracking

-Monitor, analyze, and optimize your Strategy Layer positions with comprehensive performance metrics and analytics tools.
+Monitor, analyze, and optimize your CLM positions with comprehensive performance metrics and analytics tools.

 ## At a Glance